michaelcale/books/books/go/0050-strings/030-convert-case.md

 ---
-Title: Convert to lower case or upper case
+Title: Convert string to lower case or upper case
 Search: covert to title
 Id: 5eq1005a
 ---